 - Build on Suitable Area: The future land uses and parcels should be decided by the suitability for redevelopment.
-The sites highlighted by green dash line are suitable area for redevelopment.
+The sites highlighted by the green dash line are the suitable area for redevelopment.

-- Landscape and Open Space: Existing underutilized grassland with trees should be preserved as open space with multi-uses trail for walking, jogging and biking.
-New tree lines along the Taylor Driveway create better sense of access to waterfront and the main street on the island.
+- Landscape and Open Space: Existing underutilized grassland with trees should be preserved as open space with a multi-use trail for walking, jogging, and biking.
+New tree lines along the Taylor Driveway create a better sense of access to the waterfront and the main street on the island.